 Medical Malpractice and Public Liability Insurance

-- Full members covered for voluntary work or any paid work where total earnings do not exceed £5,000 per annum (excluding any NHS Work - contact Graybrook for wider cover);
+- Full members covered for voluntary work or any paid work where total earnings do not exceed £5,000 per annum (excluding any NHS Work - contact www.graybrook.co.uk/paramedicinsurance for wider cover)

-- No cover provided for members full-time employment (contact Graybrook for wider cover);
+- No cover provided for members full-time employment (contact www.graybrook.co.uk/paramedicinsurance for wider cover)

-- Excludes treatments of professional sportspersons and elite athletes when treatments are undertaken do not exceed 21 days in any 12 month period;
+- Includes treatment of professional sports persons and elite athletes provided treatments do no exceed 21 days in total in any 12 month period

-Please see Related Downloads for more information, and review the Graybrook website, for full details of the policy terms and conditions.
+Please see related downloads for more information and review Graybrook’s website at www.graybrook.co.uk/cop-members for full details of the policy terms and conditions.